What is item management?

 Once you are connected and have uploaded your item data, you can organize your items into catalogs which allow you to define all of your items and add any properties that will hold information about the items, such as cost, manufacturer name, description, etc. These catalog items can be reused in BOMs and you can add any additional information such as quantities or reference designations.

-OpenBOM has an Excel-like functionality for managing items with the power of a modern SaaS PLM architecture which uses beautiful item representations with items and dashboards to increase user adoption.
+OpenBOM has an Excel-like flexible data management functionality for creating and controlling items with the power of a modern SaaS PLM architecture which uses beautiful item representations with items and dashboards to increase user adoption.

 OpenBOM’s flexible data model allows the integration of file storage using catalogs, BOMs, and other data types.
 OpenBOM manages file revisions including CAD files, drawings, specifications and other documents.
 OpenBOM integrates with external cloud storages (Google Drive, Dropbox, OneDrive, Box, etc.)